hol-workshop/hol-workshop.github.io/gglab/step2.md

 ![](./files/pgsql/pg_7.png)

-## 11. Wait for Instance to be in Running state.
-In Cloud Shell Terminal, enter:
+## 11. Wait for Instance to be in Running state
 - It will take 1-2 minutes..

 ![](./files/pgsql/pg_8.png)